SvetlanaSchmidt/partage-sup/README.md

 TWG Supertagger
 ===============

-This repository contains a [PyTorch](pytorch)-based implementation of a TAG/TWG supertagger.
+This repository contains a [PyTorch][pytorch]-based implementation of a TAG/TWG supertagger.